Sunak used incorrect asylum backlog figures in Parliament, stats tsar finds

-The Prime Minister used incorrect figures when citing Home Office action on tackling the backlog of asylum claims, according to the statistics watchdog.
+Prime Minister Rishi Sunak used incorrect figures when comparing the current asylum backlog to when Labour was in power, the statistics watchdog has said.

-Sir Robert Chote, chairman of the UK Statistics Authority, has written to the Government pointing out that figures used by ministers, including Rishi Sunak, “do not reflect” official statistics.
+Sir Robert Chote, chairman of the UK Statistics Authority, has written to the government pointing out that figures used by ministers, including Mr Sunak, “do not reflect” official statistics.

 The official has warned ministers about the “expectations” on them when using official data during public debates.